Summer semester 2022: First EuroTeQ Collider at TUM

 - Use the water supply to dry the food, get it canned, fermented/pickled, preserved in salt and sugar, cooked, etc.

-- The design of a distribution system that does not rely on fossil fuels for transportation and/or focus on the local markets.
+- The design of a distribution system that does not rely on fossil fuels for transportation and/or focuses on the local markets.

-- Development of products from seasonal crops to create stable incomes for people of the community.
+- Development of products from seasonal crops to create stable incomes for people in the community.

 - Utilize organic waste generated all along the supply chain for renewable energy production in Biodigesters.

-- Creation of Circular economy by utilization of organic fertilizers generated from the agro-business.
+- Creation of a Circular economy by the utilization of organic fertilizers generated from the agro-business.

 - Control and monitor the surplus to avoid wasting resources?